Nianyi-GSND-Projects/GSND-5130-GP1/Thesis/Thesis.typ

 				- Are you more likely to start over in one mode versus the other?
 		],
 		[#tno()], [
-			What’s your process when deciding where to settle in a new world?
+			What's your process when deciding where to settle in a new world?
 				- Do you explore a lot before choosing, or do you settle down quickly?
 		],
 		[#tno()], [